-Under the terms of an agreement with one of our top five clients negotiated in December 2009, we are the exclusive provider of certain key services from delivery locations outside of the US, including customer service and ticketing support for the client.
-This agreement became effective on April 1, 2010 and will expire in December 2015.
+Under the terms of an agreement with one of our former top five clients negotiated in December 2009, we were the exclusive provider of certain key services from delivery locations outside of the US, including customer service and ticketing support for the client.
+This agreement became effective on April 1, 2010 and was due to expire in December 2015.
 Under our earlier agreement with this client, we were entitled to charge premium pricing because we had absorbed the initial transition cost in 2004.
-That premium pricing is no longer available in the new contract with this client.
+That premium pricing is no longer available in the subsequent contract with this client.
 The early termination of the old agreement entitled us to a payment by the client of a termination fee of \$5.4 million which was received on April 1, 2010.
-As the termination fee was related to a renewal of our agreement with the client, we have determined that the recognition of the termination fee as revenue will be deferred over the term of the new agreement (i.e., over the period from April 1, 2010 to December 31, 2015).
+As the termination fee was related to a renewal of our agreement with the client, we have determined that the recognition of the termination fee as revenue was to be deferred over the term of the subsequent agreement (i.e., over the period from April 1, 2010 to December 31, 2015.
+Since June 2015, we ceased to provide services under this agreement to this client.
+Accordingly, in June 2015 we recognized in full the termination fee for the remaining six months of the term of the agreement.